daniloeler/PEx-Image/README.md

 # Directories
-souce - PEx-Image source code build in Netbeans datasets - <<under contruction>> Image datasets and feature spaces used in some experiments
+souce - PEx-Image source code build in Netbeans

+datasets - Image datasets and feature spaces used in some experiments

 # Paper
 Please, cite this paper